EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

 Now we will implement paging

+25) Add and use pagination parameters for the following methods:
-25) Modify the GetAllSongs method of the SongsController
+      - GetAllSongs in the SongsController class
+      - GetArtists in the ArtistsController class
+      - GetAlbums in the AlbumsController class